-Global network of law firms.
+The global network of law firms.

 About the state of competition in law firms’ space

-In India, smaller firms face competition even from biggest of law firms which could resort to undercutting, predatory pricing and so on just to throw the competition out of the market and capture work for their bench strength.
+In India, smaller firms face competition even from the biggest of law firms which could resort to undercutting, predatory pricing, and so on just to throw the competition out of the market and capture work for their bench strength.
 Most of the industry forums are virtually cornered by bigger firms by sponsorships and other means.
 Smaller firms lack such visibility and avenues for showcasing their abilities.
 The government provides encouragement and incentives to industrial MSMEs but no such avenues are available for smaller law firms and they are left to fend for themselves.

 The Future of Corp Comm Legal

 Corp Comm Legal is at the cusp of a great future.
-With recent legal and economic reforms initiated by the government, better days are certainly ahead for Indian legal profession.
+With recent legal and economic reforms initiated by the government, better days are certainly ahead for the Indian legal profession.
 India’s place as a preferred FDI destination is bound to be further cemented and they foresee a lot of growth in domestic and international assignments.
-With a mandate not to open up any new law schools for next few years, there is an effort to streamline legal education as well.
+With a mandate not to open up any new law schools for the next few years, there is an effort to streamline legal education as well.
 The professional standards will certainly get better.